CVE-2023-1048

 - PCI configuration space access

-The zeze-zeze/WindowsKernelVuln repository provides PoC code demonstrating both MSR-based kernel execution and physical memory access.
+The zeze-zeze/WindowsKernelVuln repository provides PoC code demonstrating both paths.

 Detection